 Goldsworthy constructs permanent and ephemeral works.
 The latter to push boundaries through experimentation, the former to create pieces that will endure and change.1

-In 1989 Goldsworthy constructed a “Wall that Went for a Walk” in his native Cumbria, a serpentine wall that hugs and encloses the landscape.
+The wall is one of Goldsworthy’s most recognized and studied figures.
+In 1989, Goldsworthy constructed the “Wall that Went for a Walk” in his native Cumbria, a serpentine wall that hugs and encloses the landscape.

 Sculptor Barbara Hepworth once discussed why she was drawn to carving rather than modelling.
 She preferred work that extracted rather than formed.
 Goldsworthy’s sculpture—formed by adding piece by careful, considered piece—adds another dimension to this estimable art form.

 At its heart, Goldsworthy’s Wall is a dialogue of stone and wood, how the materials support or destroy each other.
 It is a study of how walls are built a piece at a time, culminating in a whole that is different from its parts.